mgaimann/mise-en-place/README.md

 ## Shell

-I am currently switching from bash to [fish](https://fishshell.com/) as my default shell.
+I am currently switching from bash to [fish](https://fishshell.com/) with the [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) framework as my default shell.